 Steady green light indicates a successful Internet connection.
 Steady red light indicates failed Internet connection.
-Dark if no WAN protocol is configured or ADSL is offline.
+Dark if no WAN protocol is configured.

 Installation

 This section will walk you through the installation process.
 Placement of the router is very important.
 Do not place the router in an enclosed area such as a closet, cabinet, or in the attic or garage.